 We locked each display brightness to 200 nits to keep the tests fair.
 Mobile data, NFC, and anything else was also disabled on each handset for all these tests.
 Except for leaving Wi-Fi on in the first scenario so we can web surf.

 We also took averages of the results to give us a better overall look at Bluetooth battery drain.
 All of the graphs in this article are based on an average based on testing across the five devices mentioned above.

 So… does turning Bluetooth off save battery?

 No, not really.

-There was a small difference between the devices we tested.
-The Huawei P40 Pro and Poco F2 Pro saw the biggest difference with Bluetooth on and off — a 3% difference.
-Meanwhile, the Samsung Galaxy S20 and Realme Superzoom recorded slightly less power drain with Bluetooth on.
+There was a slight difference between the devices we tested.
+The HUAWEI P40 Pro and POCO F2 Pro saw the most significant difference with Bluetooth on and off — a 3% difference.
+Meanwhile, the Samsung Galaxy S20 and realme Superzoom recorded slightly less power drain with Bluetooth on.
 This is likely down to a margin of error, highlighting just how little impact Bluetooth actually has on battery life.

 For a more detailed breakdown, check out the graph below:

 What’s noticeable here is that idle battery drain is essentially the same over a 16-hour sleep period.
 We can chalk the 0.2% difference up to a margin of error — regardless of whether Bluetooth is on or off.
 Meanwhile, on average, our devices showed a relatively consistent 1% difference in battery drain during our four-hour, 30-minute use cycle.
 Again, this is so small it makes practically no difference to battery life.

 Bluetooth radios turn off during phone sleep, reducing battery drain.

 This highlights that modern smartphones put Bluetooth radios to sleep when not in use.
 They’re only awake and periodically scanning for pairable devices while your smartphone is awake.
 So, you really don’t need to worry about turning Bluetooth off before you go to bed.